Amplo-AG/Platform-Documentation/docs/source/Getting_Started/Setup.rst

 machines and automatically diagnose incoming issues that were missed by our continuous ML Services.
 Out of the box we support the following integrations, but note that we allow custom integration as well, so feel free to reach out.
-* Salesforce
+* :ref:`ref-salesforce` ** Coming Soon **
-* Freshdesk
+* :ref:`ref-freshdesk`

 .. note::
     If you're ticket system provider is not listed, feel free to reach out as we're more than happy to add some to our list!

+.. _ref-salesforce:

 Salesforce
 ^^^^^^^^^^
 Salesforce understands very well that their users need customization.
-We have developed a custom Lightning Components.
+We have developed a custom Lightning Component.
 We have purposely have not developed an application on Salesforce's AppExchange as this is dedicated to the creation of intellectual property within Salesforce, whereas our intellectual property remains secure on our own servers.

 **1. Authenticate Salesforce's OpenAPI**
-In order to pull data from your Salesforce org, we use connecte
+In order to pull data from your Salesforce org, we use `Connected Apps`.

+.. _ref-freshdesk:

 Freshdesk
 ^^^^^^^^^